How Autodesk and DigitalGenius are evolving AI customer service beyond chatbots

 The simple customer service chatbot often promises more than it delivers — struggling to understand requests using natural language processing (NLP) and awkwardly performing the handoff to a human when the automated experience fails.
 “The biggest problem is, when you get transferred, not all the information makes its way over,” said DigitalGenius co-founder Mikhail Naumov at the VentureBeat’s Transform 2018 conference in Mill Valley.

 “About a year into business, we discovered the natural limitation of scripted chatbots,” said Naumov.
 “We chose to … rip out the NLP engine we’d been using and put in a deep learning framework, which can train on historical customer service chat logs and email transcripts.”
-DigitalGenius provides this next-generation of AI customer support to call centers at about 50 companies worldwide, including giants like BMW and KLM Dutch airlines.
+DigitalGenius provides this next-generation of AI customer support to call centers at about 50 companies worldwide, including giants like BMW and KLM Royal Dutch Airlines.

 Last month, DigitalGenius announced a new level of support called Conversational Process Automation.
 Going well beyond question-answering bots, the service actually resolves requests.
 “Let’s say you’re asking for a refund,” said Naumov.
 “The AI model will understand this kind of request in this conversation.
 It will then trigger a backend sequence of processes that will happen in order for that customer serviced to be solved.”